 Outside of work, Mitch enjoys reading philosophy and theology, watching MMA (and having an occasional roll at BJJ himself), and spending time with his amazing wife Emma.

-Mitch and Em are also looking forward to the birth of their first child in May 2018!
+Mitch and Em also welcomed their first child, Ezra, into the world in May 2018!

 FRACGP, BMBCh, MA (Oxon.), DFSRH, DRCOG, Dip.Ther., UCPE, Dip.Derm.